Relative compactified Jacobians of linear systems on Enriques surfaces: Introduction

 \subsection{Acknowledgements}

-I would like to thank E. Arbarello, D. Huybrechts, J. Koll\'ar, L. Migliorini, M. Popa, V. Shende, C. Voisin and my advisor G. Tian for useful and fun conversations, and I. Dolgachev for a written communication.
-Part of this work was done while visiting the Beijing International Center for Mathematical Research and the final version of the manuscript was prepared while visiting the Institut de Math\'ematique de Jussieu.
-I am grateful to both institutions for the warm hospitality I received and for the good working conditions.
+It is my pleasure to thank E. Arbarello, A. Bruno, M. de Cataldo, D. Huybrechts, J. Koll\'ar, L. Migliorini, M. Popa, V. Shende, C. Voisin and my advisor G. Tian for useful and fun conversations, and I. Dolgachev for a written communication.
+I would also like to express my gratitude to K. Yoshioka for directing my attention to his paper \cite{yoshioka-enriques} and to the anonymous referee who pointed out several inaccuracies and a mistake in the first version of this paper and whose suggestions have greatly improved the paper.
+Part of this work was done while visiting the Beijing International Center for Mathematical Research in March 2010 and versions of the manuscript were prepared while visiting Bonn University in July 2012 and the Institut de Math\'ematique de Jussieu in October 2012.
+I am grateful to these institutions for the warm hospitality I received and for the great working conditions.
+This work is part of the author's Ph.D. thesis which received the Enriques prize, awarded by the Unione Matematica Italiana.
+I heartily thank this institution for honoring me with such a prize.